GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_table_functions_wiki.md

-# Manipulating the Attribute Table (Table functions)
+# Manipulating the Attribute Table

 __🔙[Back to Homepage](/content/intro.md)__